 It’s not quite the North Pole, but it wouldn’t surprise us if you could see it from Kobuk Valley National Park.
 This magnificent wonderland lies way north in the United States’ very upper reaches.
 With no roads leading in, it’s incredibly remote and challenging to visit.
 The park doesn’t even have any trails.
 For these and many more reasons, hardcore outdoors folks love it.

 It’s so hard to get to that it’s the least visited of all national parks.
-About 10,000 adventurous souls manage to make their way to Kobuk Valley National Park every year.
+Over 10,000 adventurous souls manage to make their way to Kobuk Valley National Park every year.
 They get a chance to see migrating caribou and climb the one-of-kind sand dunes that seem strangely out of place.
 Are you ready to explore this amazing wilderness area?

 Where Is Kobuk Valley National Park?